 An iOS device (iPhone or iPad) so that you can test the produced iOS package.

 An iOS deployment certificate for which your test device is activated.
 You need both a “.p12” certificate file and a “.mobileprovision” profile file.
 Find out how to obtain app signing keys .

 Apple iTunes installed on your computer, so that you can deploy the produced iOS package on your test device.

 2. Starting the packaging process

 Before starting, make sure you have a Mendix App with mobile support enabled running in the Mendix Cloud, either in a Free App or in a licensed cloud node.
-If you do not have one ready yet, set up the Company Expenses app from the Mendix App Store in a Free App to try out its mobile features.

 First, open the “Publish for Mobile App Stores” page in the Mendix Developer Portal: